traedamatic/CakeAjaxUploader/README.md

-# AjaxMultiUpload Plugin for CakePHP
+#  CakeAjaxUploader Plugin for CakePHP a (AjaxMultiUpload) - Fork

-A full-blown AJAX file uploader plugin for CakePHP 2.0.x and 2.1.
+A full-blown AJAX file uploader plugin for CakePHP 2.1.
 Using this, you can add multiple file upload behaviour to any or all of your models without having to modify the database or schema.